vishnuexe/vishnuexe/README.md

-- 👋 Hi, I’m Vishnu
+# Hey, I'm Vishnu! 👋

+I'm currently an ML engineer as well as a co-founder at [Deepflow Technologies](https:www.deepflow.in).
+I like learning and building stuff related to artificial intellignece!

 - 👀 I’m interested in Deeplearning, Computer vision, AI
-- 🌱 I’m currently learning unsupervised deeplearning algorithms
+- 🌱 I’m currently learning and experimenting on unsupervised deeplearning algorithms
-- 📫 You can reach me at vishnu@deepflow.in
+- 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/vishnu-b-raj/) | [Email](vishnu@deepflow.in)

 <!---
 vishnuexe/vishnuexe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.